aayostem/tts/tutorial/Audio/FinOps/phase7.v1.md

 331
 00:59:10,000 --> 00:59:20,000
 [Types: yarn dev --check]
-▶ Pronounced as: "Yarn, dev, dash, dash, check"
+▶ Pronounced as: "Now running yarn dev --check to validate the configuration."

 332
 00:59:20,000 --> 00:59:30,000